-We believe that human life is sacred from the moment of conception and that it is God who calls each and every person into in a special relationship with Him.
-Accordingly, we recognise that each human being, irrespective of age or circumstance, should be accorded the dignity and respect due to a child of God and we recognise the uniqueness of every human life.
-This belief and fundamental principle is echoed by our founder Fr.
-Jean Pierre Medaille in our Congregational documents:
+We believe that every human life is sacred from the moment of conception until its natural end, and that it is God who calls each and every person into a special relationship with God.
+Accordingly, we recognise that every human being irrespective of age or circumstance, should be afforded the dignity and respect due to a child of God and we recognise the uniqueness of every human life.
+These belief and fundamental principles are echoed by our founder, Fr.
+Jean Pierre Medaille, in our Congregational documents:

-Constantly enriched with the fullness of Trinitarian Love, we dedicate our lives to passing on this gift to all those to whom the Congregation sends us.
-(Const. #38)
+Constantly enriched with the fullness of Trinitarian love, we dedicate our lives to passing on this gift to all those to whom the Congregation sends us.
+(Constitutions . #38)

-As Sisters of St. Joseph of Annecy, faithful to the ideal which our Founder, Father Medaille, put before us, we aim to further God’s greatest glory by the exercise of the love of God and our neighbour (P.R.)
+As Sisters of St. Joseph of Annecy, faithful to the ideal which our Founder, Father Medaille, put before us, we aim to further God’s greatest glory by the exercise of the love of God and our neighbour.”
+(Primitive Rule)

-The Sisters of St Joseph of Annecy are present in 11 countries across the world – France; Switzerland; India; England; Ireland; Wales; Senegal; The Gambia; The Congo; Tanzania and Kenya.
-Each Entity has its own robust Safeguarding policy and the Sisters follow the civil, legal and ecclesial directives laid down in the countries in which they live.
+The Sisters of St. Joseph of Annecy are present in 10 countries across the world – France; India; Ireland; Kenya; Tanzania; The Congo; The Gambia; Senegal; Switzerland and Wales.
+Each Entity has its own Safeguarding Policy, and the Sisters follow the civil, legal, and ecclesial directives laid down in the countries in which they live.

 The Congregation is committed to the protection of all children and vulnerable adults in our care and all those with whom we come in contact.
-We accept that by definition a child is anyone below the age of 18 and a vulnerable adult is someone who “by reason of an impairment or insufficiency of their personal faculties, (are) is not in a position to protect their interests".
-(Hague Protection of Adults Convention 2000)
+We accept that by definition a child is anyone below the age of 18 and a vulnerable adult is someone who “by reason of an impairment or insufficiency of their personal faculties, is not in a position to protect their interests.”
+(Hague Protection of Adults Convention 2000).

 - Physical abuse